How long are our sessions?

-My fee for a 50-minute session is $150.
-For an 80-minute session, which I tend to recommend for Brainspotting is $225.
+My fee for a 50-minute session is $200.
+If you are interested in a longer session time, then the fee will be pro-rated.
 I do not have any sliding scale availability at this time.

 How often are therapy sessions?
 Can I have therapy every other week?

 I’ve found that therapy is most effective when sessions are weekly.